lvshaobo/polarion/README.txt

 = Polarion Automatic Upload Tool =

-This is tool is based on pylarion and xunit importer, the following operations are supported:
+This tool is based on pylarion and xunit importer, the following operations are supported:

 1. Generate Job Report on Google Sheet
 1. Create test cases